Lame HackTheBox Walkthrough

 are open.
 FTP

-is running over ports 139 & 445.
-As soon as we get some open ports and services running over them, our next step should be to enumerate each services in depth so that we can get some useful information from them.
+on ports 139 & 445 are running.
+As we get some open ports and services running over them, our next step should be to enumerate each service in more depth using some dedicated tool for the particular service.
+For example, we will use $ ftp

 vsftpd 2.3.4